bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 When using the `push` and `pull_request` events, you can configure a workflow to run when at least one file does not match `paths-ignore` or at least one modified file matches the configured `paths`.
 Path filters are not evaluated for pushes to tags.

 The `paths-ignore` and `paths` keywords accept glob patterns that use the `*` and `**` wildcard characters to match more than one path name.
-For more information, see the “[Filter pattern cheat sheet](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet).”
+For more information, see the "[Filter pattern cheat sheet](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet).”

 ### [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#example-ignoring-paths)Example: Ignoring paths